JuliaGizmos/Escher.jl/README.md

 [![Build Status](https://travis-ci.org/shashi/Escher.jl.svg?branch=master)](https://travis-ci.org/shashi/Escher.jl)

+*This package is beta quality and has a large surface area for bugs.
+Do not use it for anything important.*

 **A web server for 2016.** Escher's built-in web server allows you to create interactive Julia UIs with very little code.
 It takes care of messaging between Julia and the browser under-the-hood.
 It can also hot-load code: you can see your UI evolve as you save your changes to it.

 **Escher provides an easy to use rich functional library of UI components:** the built-in library functions support Markdown, Signal widgets, TeX-style Layouts, Styling, TeX, Code, Behaviors, Tabs, Menus, Slideshows, Plots (via [Gadfly](http://dcjones.github.io/Gadfly.jl/), [Vega](http://johnmyleswhite.github.io/Vega.jl/), [VegaLite](https://github.com/fredo-dedup/VegaLite.jl)) and Vector Graphics (via [Compose](http://composejl.org/)) – everything a Julia programmer would need to effectively visualize data or to create user-facing GUIs.
 The API comprehensively covers features from HTML and CSS, and also provides advanced features.
 Its user merely needs to know how to write code in Julia.